Fonda Lee

 Fonda Lee (born March 10, 1979) is a Canadian-American author of speculative fiction.
 She is best known for writing The Green Bone Saga, the first of which, Jade City, won the 2018 World Fantasy Award and was named one of the 100 Best Fantasy Books of All Time by Time magazine.
 The Green Bone Saga was also included on NPR's list, "50 Favorite Sci-Fi and Fantasy Books of the Past Decade".

 Biography

-Lee was born and raised in Calgary, Alberta, Canada and currently resides in Portland, Oregon in the United States.
+Lee was born and raised in Calgary, Alberta, Canada, and resided in Portland, Oregon, and currently resides in the Boston area of the United States.
 She attended Stanford University where she earned her MBA.
 Before becoming a full-time writer, she worked as a corporate strategist.
 Lee is a martial artist and has earned black belts in karate and kung fu.